 Snowy days always bring more birds in a larger variety to the yard.
 The most unusual and puzzling bird I saw under the feeders was a Hermit Thrush.
-I see one in the yard periodically, but usually he’ll be poking around on the yard edges and not right out under the feeders.
-Yesterday though, he was to be found under the Squirrel-Buster Plus feeders in the front and back.
+I see one in the yard periodically, but usually he is poking around the yard edges and not under the feeders.
+Yesterday though, he was under the Squirrel-Buster Plus feeders in the front and back.
 I fill these with sunflower hearts.

 One type of bird that we usually don’t see in the yard but that almost always shows up when there is a big snow is an Eastern Towhee.
 Several years ago we had a very snowy winter where we had almost continuous snow on the ground.
-That brought two female towhees to eat seed regularly, one eating off the ground in the back yard under the picnic table and the other in the front, eating seed off the railings of the front porch.
+That brought two female towhees to eat seed regularly, one eating off the ground in the back yard under the picnic table.
+The other was in the front, eating seed off the railings of the front porch.
 Last year we often saw a lone male when it snowed.

 Yesterday’s storm also brought a male towhee.
 He seemed to be eating safflower and millet he found on the ground in the back yard.
-Although they are larger and are more dramatically marked, towhees are in the sparrow family and have some similar habits, including eating off the ground and doing the sparrow jump-back-scratch movement to expose interesting tidbits to eat.
+Although they are larger and are more dramatically marked, towhees are in the sparrow family and have some similar habits.
+So they eat off the ground and do the sparrow jump-back-scratch movement to expose interesting tidbits to eat.
 He seemed at home hopping around with the other sparrows.